davvi/go-hardway/README.md

 Println will perform the usual math and print it out after your string.

 ## Exersize 04
-Works similar to pythong here ..just be sure to leave your variables outside of the quotes in the Println statements.
+Works similar to python here ..just be sure to leave your variables outside of the quotes in the Println statements.
 Other ways to declare a variable:

 cars := 100